tfmortie/setvaluedprediction/README.md

 # Uncertainty-aware classification with set-valued predictions

-Module for utility-based set-valued prediction in flat and hierarchical classification.
+Package for utility-based set-valued prediction in flat and hierarchical classification.

 ## Description